-8.5 Quality Control Inspections Link: 24 CFR 982.405(b)
+8.5 Quality Control Inspections

 COPHD will conduct quality control inspections of a sample of units to ensure that each inspector is conducting accurate and complete inspections and that there is consistency in the application of the HQS.
 An adult family member must be present for the inspection.